-Meat borscht has a richness of flavor that more than compensates for the extra work involved.
+Beef borscht has a richness of flavor that more than compensates for the extra work involved.
+In this case, I wouldn’t take the short cut of using boxes or cubes of beef stock.
+You need the real thing.

 By January 8, 2014Published: